th2-net/th2-check1/README.md

 #### Added:
 + Implemented NoMessageCheck rule task.
 Updated CheckRule and CheckSequence rule tasks
 + New configuration parameter `rule-execution-timeout` witch is used if the user has not specified a timeout for the rule execution
++ Auto silence check after the CheckSequenceRule.
+  It verifies that there were not any messages matches the pre-filter in original request for CheckSequenceRule.
+  It awaits for realtime timeout that is equal to clean-up timeout.
+  Report about unexpected messages only after the timeout exceeds.
+Reports nothing if any task is added to the chain.

 ### 3.8.0